NBA Rumors: DeAndre Jordan Wants To Sign With Houston Rockets In Free Agency

 — Bleacher Report (@BleacherReport) June 8, 2018

 Jordan’s season could have gone much better, especially on the offensive end of the court.
-He did not show any improvement even in a bigger role, which was a disappointment for the Clippers.
+He did not show any improvement, even in a bigger role, which was a disappointment for the Clippers.
 His defense also lacked a bit at times, as he finished with an average of less than one block per game.

 If the Rockets were to sign Jordan, they would be getting a less-talented version of Capela.
 Keeping Capela should be their primary objective this offseason, with signing Jordan being a backup plan in case he signs an offer sheet that Houston does not want to match.

-At 29 years old, Jordan is heading into the final stage of his prime.
+At 29-years-old, Jordan is heading into the final stages of his prime.
 His frustration with the Clippers has shown over the last couple of years and it seems like he may finally be on his way out of town.

 Expect to see the Rockets look to make a move or two this offseason to finally get past Golden State in 2018-19.
 Jordan may end up being a backup plan, but making him a primary free agency target would be a huge mistake.